Thomson Reuters/MLA Doctoral Fellowship

 Ready to Submit an Application?

-The 2017 Thomson Reuters Doctoral Fellowship application process is now closed.
-Recipients will be announced in March 2017.
+The Thomson Reuters Doctoral Fellowship application process is CLOSED.
 Applications for the 2018 fellowship will be accepted starting in August 2017.

 Previous Fellowship Recipients